codexmuneer/CNN-Plant-Disease-Detection/README.md

-# 🥔 Identification of Potato Plant Diseases using CNN
+# Identification of Plant Diseases using CNN

 > **Paper Reference**: *Prabhat Srivastava et al. (2024)* – Educational Administration: Theory and Practice, [DOI: 10.53555/kuey.v30i5.5252](https://kuey.net/)

-This repository contains a complete, modular, and reproducible implementation of the Convolutional Neural Network (CNN) model proposed for detecting potato leaf diseases (early blight, late blight, and healthy leaves) using image classification techniques.
+This repository contains a complete, modular, and reproducible implementation of Convolutional Neural Network (CNN) models for detecting plant leaf diseases using image classification techniques.

+Originally based on the research paper by Prabhat Srivastava et al. for **potato plant** diseases, we extended the project to work with **pepper bell** plants and later attempted classification on **tomato plants**.
+During the transition to tomatoes, we discovered that the previous CNN architecture underperformed, which led us to redesign the network architecture to better suit the tomato dataset.

 ---